 However, if you want the absolute fastest page load time and you have people on your website that are often on slow connections, you will want to use the Ultra.

 Once you’ve got your basic settings, go down to the bottom and click on “Save & Go To Bulk Optimizer”.
 The bulk optimizer will allow you, in theory, to get all of the images done sitewide at once and that’s what I’m going to do right now.

 Another thing you can do.
 You can go straight to your Media Library.
 Click on ‘Library’ and if there’s a certain file you really need to optimize first, you can just pick that specific file, click on the optimize button and it will go ahead and do that immediately for you.

 If you’ve got a page that has a lot of load on it where your main traffic is coming in and where most of your visitors are, you might want to manually go through and optimize those images first, especially if you’ve got a big website.

 That’s exactly what I did.
 I went through and did the pages on my homepage and that literally sped my website from the minimum score of 1 to 16 just by doing that one image on my website.

 However, I’ve already done that.
-So, I’m going over to the Bulk Optimization on the media library.
-I click on bulk optimization.
-You can see already how much I’ve saved.
+So, I’m going over to the Bulk Optimization in the media library.
+I clicked on bulk optimization.
+You can already see how much I’ve saved.
 678 media files optimized.
 I got some errors too.

 If you try and go over your free plan, you’ll get some errors.
-I’ve reduced 4.2 gigabytes into 1 gigabyte of file size.
+I’ve reduced 4.2 gigabytes to 1 gigabyte of file size.

 Now, I’ll click on IMAGIF’EM ALL and then ‘Start Optimization’.
 It may take some time as it’s going back through and working straight through my whole media library.
 I’ll just leave this browser window open.